AkshatRastogi-1nC0re/AkshatRastogi-1nC0re/README.md

 ### I'm <a href="https://akshatrastogi.in" target="_blank">Akshat Rastogi</a>!

-Currently working as an LLM Data Scientist at [Turing](https://turing.com/).
+Currently working as a Coding Team Lead at [Scale AI](https://scale.com/).
 I am a AI enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.

 ## LANGUAGES & TOOLS